Sustainable design standards: Design methods

-Developing real methods for how to discover the design opportunities that would allow you to meet or exceed the standards was one of the objectives of the environmental design movement in architectural schools in the 1960s and 1970s, but though some of the issues introduced then are still an important part of the process, not much actually changed about the methods of design.
-Now with the combination of many more interactive tools and much higher stakes in the outcome, and long gestating rethinking about natural systems in general, a dramatic new revolution in methodology seems inevitable.
+Developing real methods for how to discover the design opportunities that would allow people to meet or exceed the standards was one of the objectives of the environmental design movement in architectural schools in the 1960s and 1970s, but not much actually changed about the methods of design.

 BIM (building information modeling) allows designers to work with many remote consultants on the same data file that represents all the decisions being made by the team.
-The same file is available to the climate and energy and environmental impact analysis and cost analysis tools and consultants, ... and of course to the prospective contractors and the regulators.
-Along with this new integrated access to the model there in needed a new way to integrate the conversation of so many people, each with some interest in reviewing each other's comments on the progress with the central design model.
-That is likely to involve development of wiki tools for the process.
-One such very early implementation of a Wiki SD tool called "4Dsustainability" organizes the project design evolution around the general learning process of how you define the problem by exploring its environment, and following that through the project.
+The same file is available to the climate and energy and environmental impact analysis and cost analysis tools and consultants, as well as to the prospective contractors and the regulators.
+Along with this new integrated access to the model a new way to integrate the conversation of so many people is needed, each with some interest in reviewing each other's comments on the progress with the central design model.
+That may involve development of wiki tools for the process.
+One such early implementation of a Wiki SD tool called "4Dsustainability" organizes the project design evolution around the general learning process of how the problem is defined by exploring its environment, and following that through the project.

 The main difference between sustainable design methods and conventional design is incorporating the entire environment of the project's stakeholders on the design team, essentially, requiring new ways to explore connections and for more people and perspectives to be taken into account.
 Other methods that recognize this requirement are the "AIA SDAT" (sustainable design assessment team) program and the "Scenarios for sustainability" process design tools.